sguzman/feederv3/README.md

 Rust async worker that polls a set of RSS/Atom feeds, tracks HTTP state with adaptive backoff, and stores feed payloads plus items in SQLite.
 Configuration is file based (TOML) and a tiny scheduler drives concurrent HEAD/GET requests with per-domain limits.

 ## Overview
-- Loads app/domain/feed config from a TOML bundle, migrates/creates a WAL-enabled SQLite database, and bulk-ingests feed definitions.
+- Loads app/domain/feed config from a TOML bundle, migrates/creates a SQL database (SQLite by default) and bulk-ingests feed definitions.
 - Scheduler ticks every 5s, finds due feeds, and processes them with bounded parallelism.
 Per-domain semaphores prevent hammering the same host; optional global cap controls total concurrency.
 - Each feed alternates HEAD/GET based on last state.
 HEAD decides whether content changed; GET parses the body (via `feed-rs`), hashes it, and stores payload + items.
 Errors trigger exponential backoff with jitter and persisted state.
 - Minimal traits (`Repo`, `Http`, `Clock`, `RandomSource`) keep the core logic isolated; `SqliteRepo`, `ReqwestHttp`, `SystemClock`, and `MutexRng` are the shipped impls.